2018 AFC Women's Futsal Championship squads

 The following is a list of squads for each national team competing at the 2018 AFC Women's Futsal Championship.
-The tournament will take place during May 2018 in Thailand.
-It will be the 2nd competition organised by the Asian Football Confederation (AFC) for the women's national teams of Asia.
+The tournament which took place during May 2018 in Thailand.
+It was the 2nd competition organised by the Asian Football Confederation (AFC) for the women's national teams of Asia.

-Each team must register a squad of 14 players, minimum two of whom must be goalkeepers.
+Each team was required to register a squad of 14 players, minimum two of whom must be goalkeepers.
 The full squad listings are below.